Domestic Abuse Orders for Protection

 In an emergency, always call 9-1-1.

-- A man or a woman if the woman is pregnant and the man is alleged to be the father, regardless of whether they have been married or have lived together at any time, and/or
+- A man or a woman if the woman is pregnant and the man is alleged to be the father, regardless of whether they have been married or have lived together at any time

 An adult may file a petition for an Order for Protection on behalf of any victim who is a minor, is considered vulnerable because of mental deficiency, or is of an advanced age.

 When a judge reviews the Petition and Affidavit for an O.F.P., the judge will determine if an Ex Parte Temporary O.F.P. should be issued.
-Hearings to review the O.F.P. are usually scheduled seven days following the filing of the O.F.P.
-An order for protection usually lasts for one year.
+The judge may order a hearing or issue an order for up to 2 years.

 In most cases, these orders can be served at any time and anywhere.
 It is helpful to have as much information as possible to assist the deputies in the service of the order.